Arcriet0727/distortionapp/README.md

 The slider in the top-left corner allows you to set the speed of light to achieve the desired distortion effect.

 This demo version will be updated periodically.

+Log:
+9/21/2023: Applied shader for the video stream and transformed the code to the landscape mode.
+Fixed the 0 speed and heading bug.